 We drive out of town, pull on work boots, and walk the tax parcel for the first time as our own.
-It isn’t clear what’s more overwhelming: the crushing hope over the past week that the closing would go smoothly, or the feeling we have now, after the closing went perfectly and we have what we wanted.
+It isn’t clear what’s more overwhelming: the nail-biting anxiety over the past week that the closing would go smoothly, or the feeling we have now, after the closing went perfectly and we have land.

-Raw land is all potential.
-We have big dreams of goats and gardens and fruit orchards and a fishing pond and solar and a geodesic dome with an expansive view of the Great Smoky Mountains.
-But at the moment, we can hardly get our 4×4 up the driveway.
+Raw land is potential.
+We have dreams of goats and gardens and orchards and a fishing pond and solar and a geodesic dome with a view of the Great Smoky Mountains.
+But at the moment, we just need to get our vehicle up the driveway.

 My friend Rudy likes to quote Henry Ford, and it’s always comforting.
 For instance, “Nothing is particularly hard if you break it into small jobs.”

-Maybe this is a duh, but talking and writing are both great ways to cognitively process something big down into attainable steps.
+Ttalking and writing are both great ways to process something giant into attainable steps.

 Over the next week, as we’re wont to do, we have long talks in the car, during hikes and over coffee and basketball.
 I make spreadsheets.

-We’re two long-time city people with a limited budget and no land settling, farming or building experience.
-We’ll consult and hopefully befriend plenty of neighbors and experts along the way, but as our goals are unique, so will our journey be.
-We’re drawing our own treasure map.
+We’re 2 long-time city people with a limited budget and no land settling, farming, or building experience.
+We’ll consult and hopefully become friends with plenty of neighbors and experts along the way, but as our goals are unique, so will our journey be.
+We’re drawing our own map.